 Practices allowing extended use of N95 respirators, when acceptable, can also be considered.
-The decision to implement policies that permit extended use or N95 respirators should be made by the professionals who manage the institutions' respiratory protection program, in consultation with their occupational health and infection control departments with input from the state/local public health departments.
+The decision to implement policies that permit extended us or N95 respirators should be made by the professionals who manage the institutions' respiratory protection program, in consultation with their occupational health and infection control departments with input from the state/local public health departments.
+Extended use has been recommended and widely used as an option for conserving respirators during previous respiratory pathogen outbreaks and pandemics.